 Dimensional3 is an open-source 3D game engine often written as Dim3.
 Apple has chosen Dim3 as an exclusive development engine for Mac OS and described it as “hot game building tools”.
 Dim3 has access to DevMaster’s 3D engines database.

-Written in C++, by Brian Barnes, the engine uses OpenGL libraries for graphics rendering, JavaScript for scripting, XML for data and Simple Direct Media Layer for resolution switching, input, and sound.
+Written in C++ the engine uses OpenGL libraries for graphics rendering, JavaScript for scripting, XML for data and Simple Direct Media Layer for resolution switching, input, and sound.
 Dim3 has four main components Engine, Editor, Animator, and Setup that offers the main features of the engine.

 The supported platforms for the engine are various, including Windows, Linux and Mac OS.